AdriaSG/Mobility-in-Mexico-City/README.md

 To put DSL in practice I created an small habits tracker where you can write in minutes and hours how much time you spent in different activities with natural language, then functions will summmarize the time per activity and show the results in hours.
 Find [the .dsl file](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/habits_tckr.dsl) along with [the interpreter](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/dsl_interpreter.py), you just have to run the dsl file from console with given python interpreter.

 ## Functional Programming
-I have tried to use all the aspectof FP throughout my code, find a few examples in following links as comments at the end of the code:
+I have tried to use almost all the aspects of FP throughout my code, find a few examples in following links as comments at the end of the code:
-- only final data structures [calculate_centroids.py](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/src/calculate_centroids.py)
+- only final data structures [calculate_centroids.py](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/src/src/main/python/calculate_centroids.py)
-- (mostly) side effect free functions
+- (mostly) side effect free functions [create_new_map.py](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/src/src/main/python/create_new_map.py)
-- the use of higher-order functions
-- functions as parameters and return values
+- functions as parameters and return values [calculate_centroids.py](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/src/src/main/python/calculate_centroids.py)
-- use closures / anonymous functions [calculate_centroids.py](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/src/calculate_centroids.py)
+- use closures / anonymous functions [calculate_centroids.py](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/src/src/main/python/calculate_centroids.py)